taichi-dev/taichi_benchmark/stencil2d/README.md

 ## Introduction

 Stencil computation is widely employed in engineering simulations.
-In this benchmark, we employ the most simple 5-point [iterative stencil algorithm](https://en.wikipedia.org/wiki/Iterative_Stencil_Loops).
+In this benchmark, we employ the 5-point [iterative stencil algorithm](https://en.wikipedia.org/wiki/Iterative_Stencil_Loops).
+As the algorithm is simple, we develop our own CUDA and Taichi implementations for benchmark, respectively.

-## Implementation

 ## Evaluation